AnnaAaBrekke/AnnaAaBrekke/README.md

 # 👋 Hey, I'm Anna Aasprong Brekke

 ## 🌼 About Me
-I'm a passionate frontend development student in my final year of studies.
-With graduation approaching, I’m excited about what the future holds.
-Besides my interest for coding, I’m an active handball player and enjoy traveling.
-I also hold a master’s degree in education and work as a teacher.
+I'm a frontend developer with a degree in frontend development and a master's in teaching.
+Since completing my studies, I've been focused on growing as a developer.
+Outside of tech, I enjoy traveling and staying active.

-- 👩🏽‍💻 **I’m currently working on**: Enhancing my JavaScript skills and optimizing workflow testing.
+- 👩🏽‍💻 **I’m currently working on**: Enhancing my React skills and improving testing workflows.
-- 🌱 **I’m currently learning**: Bootstrap and exploring other CSS Frameworks.
+- 🌱 **I’m currently learning**: React libraries, tools, and testing practices (unit & E2E) — planning to learn TypeScript next.
-- 💬 **Ask me about**: Frontend development, teaching, handball, and travel tips.
+- 💬 **Ask me about**: Frontend development, teaching, or travel tips.
 - 📫 **How to reach me**: [annabrekke98@gmail.com](mailto:annabrekke98@gmail.com)
 - ⚡ **Fun fact**: I wrote my master's thesis about "algorithm awareness" in social studies.